 The rates above provide some context for the cost of car shipping, but your own rates may vary.

-When it comes time to ship your vehicle, there are a few tips to keep in mind.
-These tips will help you find cheap car shipping and reduce your hassles.
+When it comes time to ship your vehicle, there are a few tips to keep in mind to help you find cheap car shipping:

 - Book in advance: The further in advance you request an auto transport quote, the better chance you will receive a low rate.
 Brokers send your job to carriers who may bid on your contract.
 The longer you are able to wait, the better your chance of getting a good deal.